ZupIT/beagle-docs/content/en/android/tutorials/multiple-config-instances.md

 The **Beagle Multiple Instances** is a way to start beagle for the current server driven flow using another beagle configuration, such as new widgets, actions and so on.

-You will see below how to configure the multiple instances.

 ## Configuring Multiple Instances of Beagle